Plays

 Charlie: I’m shaping it, bringing it down, it’s way too big for your face.

-Jake: It’s part of my outfit.
+Jake: Part of my outfit.
 Let go!

 Charlie: (laughs) The one below, also cold, also wet, exactly the same….